 Wilson’s is excited to announce our February Open House dates!
-Come just us on Saturday, February 10th and February 24th in our store, noon to 4 p.m.!
-Put the face with the producer!
-We carry several locally produced, besides our own, in our store year around.
-To give you the opportunity to meet the producer behind the products, we are having open houses in February and March!
+Come join us on Saturday, February 10th and Saturday, February 24th at our store from 12 p.m. to 4 p.m.!
+We carry several locally produced products in our store year round, in addition to our own fresh-produce and canned goods.
+To give you the opportunity to meet the producers behind the products, we are having open houses throughout February and March!
+Stop by to sample local products, put the face with the producer, and have a good time!

+Saturday, February 10th, 12 p.m. to 4 p.m.

-This Saturday, we will have live local music by Fred Moss!
+Join us this Saturday for live local music by Fred Moss!
 Get ready for Valentine’s Day at Wilson’s!
-Purchase a Maryland produced wine/hard cider!
-Enjoy meeting Esta of who will have a superb selection of wines and hard ciders for sampling and purchase.
+Meet Esta of Great Shoals who will have a superb selection of Maryland wines and hard ciders for sampling and purchase.
 (You must be 21 years or older to sample or buy wine/hard cider).
-Need something special for a friend, family member or spouse for Valentine’s Day?
-You’ll find something perfect by Belle’s Acres!
-Alex of Belle’s Acres will be on-site with a display of her locally made goat milk and all natural skin care!
+Need a special Valentine’s Day gift for your spouse, family member, or friend?
+You’re sure to find something perfect from Belle’s Acres!
+Alex of Belle’s Acres will be on-site with her locally made goat milk soaps, lotions, and all-natural skin care products!
 Have questions about a problem spot/area?
 Alex will be happy to assist you in finding the right product to help!
 Donna of Deer Meadow Pork will be offering samples of their locally raised pork.
 Feel free to engage Donna in questions about their raising practices, farm, etc. We carry Belle’s Acres and Deer Meadow’s product throughout the year.
 Stop by and enjoy good company and music!
 While at the store pick up a Wilson’s fresh baked pie or cookies!
-(Don’t forget the Kilbys’ milk to go with your cookies and Keyes Creamery ice cream to go with your pie!)
+(Don’t forget Kilby Cream milk to go with your cookies and Keyes Creamery ice cream to go with your pie!)

+Saturday, February 24th, 12 p.m. to 4 p.m.

-Mark your calendar for Saturday, February 24th, noon to 4 p.m. for our last February open house!
+Mark your calendar for Saturday, February 24th, 12 p.m. to 4 p.m. for our last February open house!
 Bring the kids to enjoy Extreme Family Entertainment’s Mr. Steve and/or Ms. Rebecca’s balloon creation talents or face painting (this is free to our customers)!
 While the kids are enjoying themselves, take a few minutes to sample locally produced wines by Dejon Vineyards!
-Dejon is located in Hydes, MD about thirty minutes from our store!
+Dejon is located in Hydes, MD, about thirty minutes from our store!
 Dave will be offering samples and sales of his family produced wine (you must be 21 years old or older to sample/buy wine).
-Dimitri of Greek Super Foods will bring his olives, tapenades and oils!
-We carry Dimitri’s family produced oils year around!
+Dimitri of Greek Super Foods will have his olives, tapenades and oils!
+We carry Dimitri’s family produced oils year round!
 Moses Jerky will be offering samples of their family owned jerky!
-We carry Moses Jerky year around too!
+We carry Moses Jerky year round too!

 When you come to Wilson’s, just about every item you purchase supports a small local farm/producer!
 We are proud to support so many wonderful small family owned businesses by carrying their products!

-Thank you for your continued support of our farm/store!
+Thank you for your continued support of our farm and store!
 See YOU this Saturday and hopefully before our next open house 2/24!

+As a reminder, we relocated to our new building location in October 2016.
+Our new address is 2115 Waverly Dr., Bel Air, MD 21015